raditya1117/HoneyBadger/fastapi-testing/article.md

     error=exc.errors()
     return JSONResponse(status_code=422, content={"type":"RequestValidationError", "error_type":error[0]["type"], "reason":error[0]["msg"]})
 ```

 After implementing this exception handler, we get the following response for the API request with incorrect values:

 ```
 {"type":"RequestValidationError","error_type":"json_invalid","reason":"JSON decode error"}
 ```

 For the API request with missing values, we get the following response:

 ```
 {"type":"RequestValidationError","error_type":"missing","reason":"Field required"}
 ```

 As you can see, both the responses have the same structure and they can be processed by the frontend app to show appropriate error messages to the user.
 Hence, it is important to handle request validation errors explicitely and standardize their responses.

 ### Use logging and email alerts for observability

 It is important to log the error messages and exception trace before sending the error response.
-The error logs can help identify root cause of the errors and debug them to build a robust application.
+The error logs help in root cause analysis and debugging.
 You should also configure email alerts for critical issues like security breaches, rate limit errors, or out of memory errors that should not be ignored.

 ### Map Internal Errors to Safe Public Messages

 You should never reveal internal Python error messages to users in the error response.
-Doing so can expose user credentials, API keys, and PII that shouldn't be accessible outside the system.
-Hence, Always write exception handlers that map internal Python errors to safe public messages free of credentials and PIIs.
+Doing so can expose user credentials, API keys, and personally identifiable information (PII) that shouldn't be accessible outside the system.
+Hence, qlways write exception handlers that map internal Python errors to safe public messages free of credentials and PIIs.

 ## Conclusion
-This section will summarize what the article discussed and include a CTA.
+Error handling is a critical part of building reliable, secure, and user-friendly FastAPI applications.
+In this article, we discuss the different types of FastAPI errors and how to handlle them.
+We also discussed FastAPI error handling best practices that can help you can design APIs that behave predictably even when something goes wrong.

+Now that you know how to handle FastAPI errors the right way, put this knowledge into practice and build a small FastAPI app, experiment with different error scenarios, and see how clean, well-designed error handling transforms the development experience.

+I hope you enjoyed reading this article.

+Happy learning!

 ## Frequently asked questions

 ### 1. What is error 404 not found in FastAPI?

 In FastAPI, the "404 Not Found" error indicates that the URL path or endpoint we are trying to access through the API request does not correspond to any defined endpoint in the FastAPI application.

 ### 2. What is 422 unprocessable entity in FastAPI?

 In FastAPI, the "422 Unprocessable Entity" error indicates that the server understands the content type and syntax of payload in the request, but it cannot process the request due to semantic errors in the request body, such as missing required fields, incorrect data types, invalid data format, or mismatch in parameter handling.

 ### 3. Should I return 204 or 404?